Do you love farmhouse style decor? Does woodsy and rustic make your heart sing?

 Step 1 – Trace, Cut, & Assemble Pallet

 Trace a pumpkin pattern onto your pallet.
 Following this, use your jigsaw to cut along the traced lines of the pumpkin outline.

 Also, cut out two backing boards to fit the size of the pallet pumpkin using the jigsaw.
 Screw the backing boards onto the pallet to hold it in the pumpkin shape.

 Step 2- Paint and/or Stain the Pallet

-To start off, coat the pallet boards with orange paint using a medium size sponge brush to give your pumpkin a brighter look.
+To start off, coat the pallet boards with orange paint using a medium-size sponge brush to give your pumpkin a brighter look.

-Following this, apply wood stain with a large sponge brush to the pallet boards and let dry.
+Following this, apply a wood stain with a large sponge brush to the pallet boards and let dry.
 Using a wood stain on top of the orange paint will also give your pallet pumpkin a more rustic look.
 Lastly, apply a clear coat on top of the wood stain.

 Step 3- Display Pallet Pumpkin!

 Finally, decorate your house with your new pallet pumpkin!
 Place your pallet pumpkin on a mantle with a garland or a side table.